JacobCoffee/applet-template/{{app_name}}/README.md

 [the documentation](https://docs.litestar.dev/2/usage/routing/overview.html).

 {% if db %}
+#### Note:
-You will also need to fix a few missing import references for database models (if applicable).
+Since you are utilizing database files, you will also need to fix a few missing import references for database models (if applicable).
 {% endif %}